govindsubr/demoIISApp/README.md

 ---
 services: app-service\web,app-service
 platforms: dotnet
-author: cephalin
+author: Govind
 ---

-# ASP.NET and SQL Database sample for Azure App Service
+# ASP.NET and SQL Database sample for Web Application

 This is a sample application that you can use to follow along with the tutorial at [Create an ASP.NET app in Azure with SQL Database](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-web-tutorial-dotnet-sqldatabase/).